WebOfTrustInfo/verifiable-news/sketchpad.md

   }
 }
 ```
-Here is a sketch of an argument:
+Here is a sketch of an argument supporting a statement:
 ```json
 {
   "id": "https://example.com/support/fc0fc20823fcd702/",